Excavations at the Temple Mount

 A number of archaeological excavations at the Temple Mount—a celebrated and contentious religious site in the Old City of Jerusalem—have taken place over the last 150 years.
 Excavations in the area represent one of the more sensitive areas of all archaeological excavations in Jerusalem.

+The term Temple Mount usually refers to the artificially expanded platform at the top of the natural hill and the compound situated there.
+The compound is delineated by four ancient retaining walls, and is of high religious significance.
+The compound itself has only very rarely been the object of archaeological work, unlike the area surrounding it, which has been quite intensively excavated, especially along the southern and western walls.

-The first were undertaken by the British Royal Engineers in the 1860s in the Ordnance Survey of Jerusalem and subsequently the PEF Survey of Palestine.
+The first archaeological work was undertaken by the British Royal Engineers in the 1860s in the Ordnance Survey of Jerusalem and subsequently the PEF Survey of Palestine.

-Since Israel took control of the Old City in 1967, archaeological excavations in the vicinity of the Mount have been undertaken by Israel and the Jordanian/Palestinian-led Jerusalem Islamic Waqf.
-Both excavations have been controversial and criticized.
-Israeli and Jewish groups have criticized excavations conducted by the Waqf, the Muslim authority in charge of the Al-Aqsa Mosque.
+Since Israel took control of the Old City in 1967, archaeological excavations in the vicinity of the Mount have been undertaken by Israel.
+Any type of earthmoving work inside the compound however, has mainly been reserved to the Jordanian/Palestinian-led Jerusalem Islamic Waqf, the Muslim authority in charge of the Al-Aqsa compound, who employs its own archaeologist and who at times has applied for the services of Jordanian and Egyptian restoration specialists.
+Work done by both sides has been controversial and criticized.
+Israeli and Jewish groups have criticized excavations conducted by the Waqf, with the Muslim side criticizing work done by the Israeli side.
+International organizations, such as UNESCO, sometimes intervene in the conflicts.

-In 2016, UNESCO criticized the Israeli excavations, under the pretext of the Israeli aggressions on Al-Aqsa Mosque, after Israel prevented UNESCO experts from accessing the holy sites there.

-History
+History of archaeological work and reactions to it

 Due to the extreme political sensitivity of the site, few archaeological excavations have been conducted on the Temple Mount itself.
 Protests commonly occur whenever archaeologists conduct projects on or near the Mount.

+For actual finds from the surveys and digs inside the compound and listed in this section, please see the next section, Finds from the compound.

+PEF work in- and outside the compound

-Aside from visual observation of surface features, most other archaeological knowledge of the site comes from the 19th century survey carried out by Charles Wilson (Ordnance Survey of Jerusalem) and Charles Warren (PEF Survey of Palestine).
+Aside from visual observation of surface features, most other archaeological knowledge of the site comes from the 19th-century survey carried out by Charles Wilson (Ordnance Survey of Jerusalem) and Charles Warren (PEF Survey of Palestine).
 Warren was one of the first to excavate this area, exemplifying a new era of Biblical archaeology in the 1870s.
 His exploration was under the auspices of the Palestine Exploration Fund, a society with a relationship with the Corps of Royal Engineers.
 The group was conducting a study and survey of the Levant region, also known as Palestine.
 Warren and his team improved the topographic map of Jerusalem and discovered the ancient water systems that lay beneath the city of Jerusalem.
-They also made the first excavations of Tell es-Sultan, site of biblical city of Jericho.

-Between 1938 and 1942, R.W.
-Hamilton, director of the British Mandate Antiquities Department, carried out the only archaeological excavation ever undertaken at the Temple Mount's Aqsa Mosque by the British Mandate, the excavations show a Byzantine mosaic floor underneath the mosque that was likely the remains of a church or a monastery.
-In addition to the Byzantine mosaic, R.W.
-Hamilton also found a paving slab in the floor bearing the image of a centaur, dated to the 3rd century CE.
-It is believed this tile may be related to pagan religious construction on the Temple Mount during the Roman Period (135–325 CE).
+Mandate-time work inside the compound

+During the 1930s, repairs being made to the al-Aqsa mosque enabled Robert Hamilton to examine parts of the structure usually hidden, including below the floor.